Maine secretary of state disqualifies Trump from primary ballot

 "We are witnessing, in real-time, the attempted theft of an election and the disenfranchisement of the American voter," he added.

-On Wednesday, Trump's lawyers sent a letter hat asked Bellows to disqualify herself and claimed she had "personal bias," citing prior statements where she had "already concluded that President Trump engaged in insurrection."
+On Wednesday, Trump's lawyers sent a letter that asked Bellows to disqualify herself and claimed she had "personal bias," citing prior statements where she had "already concluded that President Trump engaged in insurrection."

 The Maine decision comes a week after the Colorado Supreme Court ruled that Trump is disqualified from the ballot in that state — a decision that has been stayed while it is being appealed to the U.S. Supreme Court.